Connected space: Stronger forms of connectedness

 In general, any path connected space must be connected but there exist connected spaces that are not path connected.
 The deleted comb space furnishes such an example, as does the above-mentioned topologist's sine curve.

+Weaker forms

+A well-chained space is a metric space in which two arbitrary points can be connected by a chain of points that are arbitrarily close.
+While any well-chained set $X$ is connected, the converse isn't true (an example being $\mathbb{Q}$).